aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 git push -u origin master
 ```

-At this point my Github pages home page `index.md` file exists in the Github repository.
+At this point my Github pages home page `index.md` file exists in the root directory of my Github repository.

 ## Step 4 - Turned the standard Github repository into Github pages repository